Witiko/doctoral-thesis/main.md

 In the *MIRMU-SCM* system, both the prefix and the infix notations received the best results on the train dataset.
-The prefix and infix notations received equivalent results, since they mainly differ by ordering (with TF-IDF weighting, adding parenthesis tokens is insignificant).
+The prefix and infix notations received equivalent results, since they mainly differ by ordering.
+(With TF-IDF weighting, adding parenthesis tokens is insignificant.)
 Since the soft vector space model is insensitive to token ordering, both notations correspond to modeling individual OPT nodes.
 The better results of the prefix and infix notations compared to modeling adjacent pairs of OPT and SLT nodes show that in our soft